Technophobia: Technophobia in arts

-Since then, there have been movies like I, Robot, The Matrix Trilogy, WALL-E, and the Terminator sequels.
-Shows such as Doctor Who have tackled the issue of technophobia – most specifically in the episode "The Robots of Death", with a character displaying a great fear of robots due to their lack of body language, described by the Fourth Doctor as giving them the appearance of "dead men walking".
+Shows such as Doctor Who have tackled the topic of technophobia – most specifically in the episode "The Robots of Death", with a character displaying a great fear of robots due to their lack of body language, described by the Fourth Doctor as giving them the appearance of "dead men walking".
 Series consultant Kit Pedler also used this fear as a basis for the inspiration of classic Doctor Who monsters the Cybermen, with the creatures being inspired by his own fear of artificial limbs becoming so common that it would become impossible to know when someone had stopped being a man and become simply a machine.

-Virtuosity speaks of a virtual serial killer who manages to escape to the real world.
-He goes on a rampage before he is inevitably stopped.
+Virtuosity (1995) speaks of a virtual serial killer who manages to escape to the real world.
+He goes on a rampage before he is stopped.
 This is a true technophobic movie in that its main plot is about technology gone wrong.
 It introduces a killer who blatantly destroys people.

-Godfrey Reggio's Qatsi trilogy also deals heavily with issues of technophobia.
-The idea of keeping the "thinkers" and "workers" separate shows us that even the people who embraced technology feared the potential of it in some way.

 Avatar is exemplary of technology's hold on humans who are empowered by it and visually demonstrates the amount of terror it instills upon those native to the concept.
 It enforces the notion that foreign creatures from Pandora are not only frightened by technology, but it is something they loathe; its potential to cause destruction could exceed their very existence.
 In contrast, the film itself used advanced technology such as the stereoscope in order to give viewers the illusion of physically taking part in an experience that would introduce them to a civilization struggling with technophobia.

-The 2009 animated film 9 opens with the line, "We had such potential, such promise; but we squandered our gifts, our intelligence.
-Our blind pursuit of technology only sped us quicker to our doom.
-Our world is ending."

-Attitutes of technophobia, however, seem to be changing.
-In the 2021 movie The Mitchells vs. the Machines, which depicts a robot uprising caused by an AI, the AI was not inherently malicious but rather turned bitter after its creator discarded it for a newer device; even then, the film has still been derided as the epitome of Luddism.